amackera/amackera.github.io/content/posts/being-an-early-employee.md

 Don't let the recent successes of SpaceX bias you: the vast majority of the time, the rocket explodes.
 Like 99% of all rockets ever launched blew up.
 Also a boatload of rockets that were supposed to launch never even made it to engine ignition.

-Rocket ships are scary but they are *risky*.
+Rocket ships are *amazing* but they are *risky*.
 Do not enter the blast radius unless you are prepared to get exploded.
 This applies to rockets and to startups.

 ## Scaling Yourself